Temporomandibular Joint (TMJ) Syndrome (cont.)

-Rheumatoid arthritis: Rheumatoid arthritis causes inflammation in joints and can affect the TMJ, especially in children.
-As it progresses, the disease can cause destruction of cartilage and erode bone, deforming joints.
+- Rheumatoid arthritis: Rheumatoid arthritis causes inflammation in joints and can affect the TMJ.
+As it progresses, the disease can cause destruction of cartilage, erode bone, and eventually cause joint deformity.
 Rheumatoid arthritis is an autoimmune disease.
-It causes disease in a variety of organs and features persistent joint inflammation.
-It occasionally affects the TMJ, especially when it affects children.
+It causes disease in a variety of organs with features of persistent joint inflammation.
+It occasionally affects the TMJ, especially in young children.